COURSE UNIT TITLE

 3 Develop diverse range of readings regarding American values and history in the course of works written in documentary style.

-4 Distinguish the ideological emphasis and strategic variety changing according to each literary genre and narrator's point of view.
+4 Distinguish the shifts in the ideological emphasis and strategic variety according to each literary genre and narrator's point of view.

 5 Use theories of space and place in deconstructing the literary texts depicting the rural and urban America